Role of stoma associations

-Stoma associations help ostomates access appliances and products listed on the Stoma Appliances Scheme Schedule through an annual membership.
+Stoma associations distribute appliances and products listed on the Stoma Appliances Scheme Schedule to ostomates.

-- set a membership fee each year – you must offer an instalment payment option for ostomates in financial hardship
+- set a membership fee each year and offer an instalment payment option for ostomates in financial hardship

-- sign up new members and issue their Stoma Appliance Scheme entitlement cards – you must send new member details to Services Australia
+- sign up new members and send new member details to Services Australia

-- buy stoma appliances and products and supply them to your members – via collection or post
+- buy stoma appliances and products and supply them to members either via collection or post

 - seek reimbursement from Services Australia each month.